 The speed at which NGS will grow in different clinical markets will probably depend on pushing sequencing costs down further, as well as developments in the regulatory landscape.
 As clinical scientists get more familiar with the possibilities with NGS, they can also contribute to higher growth through demand.

-To find out more about optimizing your DNA sequencing, or for support in any aspect of your workflow, contact GE Healthcare Life Sciences Support or your local GE Healthcare representative.
+To find out more about optimizing your DNA sequencing, or for support in any aspect of your workflow, contact Cytiva Support or your local Cytiva representative.